VixenLights/web.vixenlights.com/content/en/docs/usage/preview/smart-objects/preview-net.md

 ---
 title: Net
 author: Vixen Team
+description: This section covers using the Net Smart object.
 alias: /vixen-3-documentation/preview/adding-items-to-the-preview/smart-objects/net/
 ---
-### Description
+### Overview

-The net can be used to quickly cover an area with lights.
-Areas such as s tree-trunk or a bush can be covered without having to draw every strand of lights.
+The net can be used to quickly cover an area with lights similar to the Net lights.
+Areas such as a tree-trunk or a bush can be covered without having to draw every strand of lights.
 It also makes a fairly accurate representation of icicle light strings.

 ### Settings